sigsum/sigsum/doc/api.md

 }
 ```

-`shard_hint` must match a log's shard interval and is determined by the claimant.
+`shard_hint` must match a log's shard interval and is determined by the signer.

-`checksum` represents some opaque data and is computed by the claimant.
+`checksum` represents some data and is computed by the signer.

 `signature` is a signature over a serialized `statement`.
 It must be possible
-to verify this signature using the claimant's public verification key.
+to verify this signature using the signer's public verification key.

-`key_hash` is a hash of the claimant's public verification key.
+`key_hash` is a hash of the signer's public verification key.
 It is included
-in `tree_leaf` so that each leaf can be attributed to a claimant.
+in `tree_leaf` so that each leaf can be attributed to a signer.
 A hash,
-rather than the full public key, is used to motivate verifiers to locate the
+rather than the full public key, is used to motivate monitors and verifiers to
-appropriate key and make an explicit trust decision.
+locate the appropriate key and make an explicit trust decision.

 ## 3 - Public endpoints
 A log must have a fixed unique base URL that can have the following suffix